developer-hchan/Blackjack_Strategy_Simulation/README.md

 * **master_dataframe** -- Contains all the expected values for all available player decision for every hard and soft case
 * **split_pivot** -- Contains all the expected values for all splittable cases

-## How Do I Run My Own Simulations Using This Code?
+## How Do I Run My Own Simulations and Create My Own Charts Using This Code?
 **NOTE:** You will need to have **git** locally downloaded on you're machine to download the code from github.

 1. Open a terminal and navigate to the file location where you want the repository downloaded to.
 Here's an example of how to naviagate to the **Desktop** on Windows CMD.